The Modern AI Playbook

 The adoption rate of AI technologies, particularly generative AI like ChatGPT, has shattered all previous records for technology adoption.
 While it took the internet 7 years to reach 100 million users, the telephone 75 years, and television 13 years, ChatGPT achieved this milestone in just 2 months after its launch in November 2022.
 This unprecedented speed of adoption reflects not just the accessibility of AI tools, but also their immediate utility across diverse user needs.
 Unlike previous innovations that required significant infrastructure changes or learning curves, AI chatbots could be accessed through simple web interfaces and provided immediate value for tasks ranging from writing assistance to problem-solving.
 The viral nature of AI adoption has been further accelerated by social media demonstrations and word-of-mouth sharing of impressive AI capabilities, creating a network effect that compounds the growth rate.
 This rapid adoption suggests that AI represents a fundamentally different type of technological shift - one that augments human capabilities rather than replacing existing systems entirely.
 The chart below illustrates the explosive growth potential of AI technologies.

-The first generation of AI models was fundamentally enabled by the availability of powerful GPU chips, which provided the parallel processing capabilities necessary to train deep neural networks on large datasets.
-The breakthrough in deep learning around 2012, including innovations like AlexNet for image recognition, would not have been possible without GPUs that could perform thousands of matrix operations simultaneously.
-Current AI models, including ChatGPT, Claude, and other large language models, continue to rely primarily on GPUs for both training and inference.
+The algorithmic aspects of deep learning (the main building block of an AI system) have existed for decades.
+In 1956, Kolmogorov showed that any function can be represented as a superposition of univariate functions (this is exactly what deep learning does).
+In 1951, Robbins and Monro proposed stochastic approximation algorithms.
+Combined with regularization methods developed by Andrey Tikhonov in 1940s and 1950s, the stochastic approximation is the main technique for finding weights of a deep learning model today.
+The backpropagation algorithm for finding derivatives was first published and implemented by Werbos in 1974.
+In the mid-1980s, Schmidhuber studied many practical aspects of applying neural networks to real-life problems.
+Since the key ingredients of DL have been around for several decades, one could wonder why we observe a recent peak in popularity of those methods.
+Modern AI models are enabled by the old math and the new powerful GPU chips, which provide the parallel processing capabilities necessary to train deep neural networks on large datasets.
+The breakthrough in deep learning around 2012, including innovations like AlexNet for image recognition, would not have been possible without GPUs that could perform thousands of matrix multiplications simultaneously.
+Current AI models, including ChatGPT, Claude, and other large language models, continue to rely primarily on GPUs for both training and prediction.
 Modern AI training clusters consist of thousands of interconnected GPUs working together for weeks or months to process the enormous datasets required for today’s sophisticated models.
 While some companies have developed specialized AI chips like Google’s TPUs, GPUs remain the dominant platform for AI development due to their versatility, widespread availability, and established software ecosystems.

 The gaming industry was one of the earliest drivers of GPU development, as game developers demanded increasingly sophisticated graphics rendering capabilities to create immersive virtual worlds with realistic lighting, textures, and physics simulations.
 Companies like NVIDIA and AMD invested heavily in parallel processing architectures optimized for the matrix operations required to render complex 3D scenes in real-time.
 The rise of cryptocurrency mining, particularly Bitcoin and Ethereum, created an unexpected second wave of GPU demand as miners discovered that graphics cards were far more efficient than traditional CPUs for the repetitive hash calculations required by proof-of-work algorithms.
 This mining boom drove massive investments in GPU manufacturing capacity and spurred innovations in memory bandwidth and energy efficiency.
 More recently, the explosion of AI-generated video content has created a third major demand driver, as video generation models require enormous computational power to process and synthesize high-resolution video frames.
 The convergence of these three use cases - gaming graphics, cryptocurrency mining, and AI video generation - has accelerated GPU development far beyond what any single application could have achieved alone, creating the powerful hardware infrastructure that now enables training of large language models and other AI applications.